Deepak-Mewada/Deepak-Mewada/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Artificial Intelligence for Brain
 - 🌱 I’m currently learning LLM
 - 👯 I’m looking to collaborate on 'Deep leanring for Brain'
 - 🤔 I’m looking for help with Neuroscience part
 - 💬 Ask me about Deepleanring and brain Computer INterfaces
 - 📫 How to reach me: deepakmewada96@kgpian.iitkgp.ac.in
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I am on morning productivity routine.
-Do you wanna join?
+- ⚡ Fun fact : I am on a morning productivity routine.
+Would you like to join me?
 -->